 Your leads are your lifeline

 Fresh leads are a lifeline to a business.
 That’s why it’s so important to stay on top of them.
-With this information, you can now not only talk about sales leads, but make them happen.
+With this information, you can now not only talk about sales leads, but approach them in a way that will drive success.